 - To properly implement computer-integrated manufacturing, a company needs a qualified and skilled staff and manager.
 In their absence, CMI may fail to give 100% results.

 - Another challenge that CMI faces is that it results in job losses as the machine replaces manual work.

-Companies nowadays depend heavily on computer integrated manufacturing.
+Companies nowadays depend heavily on computer-integrated manufacturing.
 Over the years, many of its initial issues have been resolved, and those technological advances are now incorporated.
 Firms use the CIM in almost every department, be it engineering, mechanical or electronic design.
 Such an approach helps a company to boost efficiency and productivity, as well as reduce errors.
-It eventually assists the company to lower its cost of production, quality, and ensure timely deliveries.
-Please note that automation at every stage is a keyword to save time, cost, and efforts.
+It eventually assists the company in lowering its cost of production and quality and ensuring timely deliveries.
+Please note that automation at every stage is a keyword to save time, cost, and effort.